Virtualisation

 The nvidia module mounts low-level libraries needed to access the NVIDIA drivers on compute nodes.
 For the container to be compatible with the injected libraries it should use a CUDA version that is compatible with the driver version of the compute node (which can be checked with the nvidia-smi command) or use the libcudacompat library.

-The openmpi-<version> module mounts the OpenMPI library and recommended settings for using the compute nodes high performance interconnect.
+The openmpi-4.1.4 module mounts the OpenMPI library and recommended settings for using the compute nodes high performance interconnect.
+There is also the module intelmpi-20.0.0 if you need to run a container with IntelMPI and MPICH.
 For the container to be compatible with the injected libraries, it should ideally be based on the same OS distribution as the one installed on the host node.
 More recent Linux distributions should generally work but incompatibilities may exist.
-The containerized application must be compiled using the same major version of OpenMPI as the one being injected in the container.
+The containerized application must be compiled using the same major version of MPI as the one being injected in the container.
+You must have loaded the MPI environment module with the same version of the choosen MPI pcocc module before running your container.
+This is required for all MPI libraries to be loaded in your current environment.
+The mpi/openmpi and mpi/intelmpi modules define environment variables propagated in the container by the pcocc module.

 Container templates